top of page

 For that which is made shall be punished together with him that made it.

-Apocalypse of Peter chapter 6
+Apocalypse of Peter 6

-Uriel, the angel of Alahayim, shall bring forth the souls of those sinners who perished in the flood, and of all that dwelt in all idols, in every molten image, in every (object of) love, and in pictures, and of those that dwelt on all hills and in stones and by the wayside, whom men called alahayim: they shall burn them with them in everlasting fire; and after that all of them with their dwelling places are destroyed, they shall be punished eternally
+Uriel, the angel of Alahayim, shall bring forth the souls of those sinners who perished in the flood, and of all that dwelt in all idols, in every molten image, in every (object of) love, and in pictures, and of those that dwelt on all hills and in stones and by the wayside, whom men called alahayims: they shall burn them with them in everlasting fire; and after that all of them with their dwelling places are destroyed, they shall be punished eternally

 4 Maccabees 17:7